flixOpt/flixOpt/README.md

 <img src="/pics/architecture_flixOpt.png" style=" height:400px "  >

 ## Solver
   * By installing flixOpt with pip the open source solver HiGHS [HiGHS](https://highs.dev/) will be part of the package.
-Alternatiely, various solvers are usable.
+Alternatively, various solvers are usable.
 Further easy-to-use open source solvers are [CBC](https://github.com/coin-or/Cbc) and [GLPK](https://www.gnu.org/software/glpk/).
 Executables can be found for example [here for CBC](https://portal.ampl.com/dl/open/cbc/) and [here for GLPK](https://sourceforge.net/projects/winglpk/) (Windows: You have to put solver-executables to the PATH-variable) It is also possible to use the commercial solvers [Gurobi](https://www.gurobi.com/) or [CPLEX](https://www.gurobi.com/).
 Regarding licensing details please check the corresponding web-pages.

 ## Citing
 For citing use [DOI:10.18086/eurosun.2022.04.07](https://doi.org/10.18086/eurosun.2022.04.07), to get a short overview [DOI:10.13140/RG.2.2.14948.24969](https://doi.org/10.13140/RG.2.2.14948.24969).